Neither heroes nor villains.

 “We are focused on the long term.
 We do not believe that our returns in any given year convey much information about the strength or otherwise of our investment approach.
 Far longer periods are required to make such an assessment.
 We would caution against elation after the past 12 months just as we would counsel against misery following unprofitable years.
 To create long-term value, we seek companies pursuing big opportunities and investing in projects with uncertain payoffs.
 Their shareholders will need to hold their nerve, take the long view and offer thoughtful ongoing support.”

 We are looking for companies that can benefit from long-term, profound change.
-Our investment team is diverse in nationality, culture and cognitive approach, leading to lively debate within the tramlines of a strong common purpose.
+Our investment team is diverse, by nationality, culturally and cognitively, leading to lively debate within the tramlines of a strong common purpose.
 We much prefer the company of entrepreneurs and academics to that of brokers and financial commentators.
 True long-term investing is not easy.
 Resisting external pressures can be tough, so it’s no coincidence that our firm operates as a multi-generational private partnership.
 Significant wealth creation is, and always has been, the preserve of a tiny fraction of companies with blue-sky opportunities and inspired leadership.
 Not, for us, seeking ‘market coverage’ or fixating on share prices.
 We look for real-world opportunities as technology and business models evolve.
 This means we’re not simply active investors.
 We’re Actual Investors valuing constant learning, patience and fortitude.
 At the heart of this philosophy is a belief that share prices follow cashflows and earnings over the long term.
 So, we are focused on what might go right in the long term rather than what might go wrong in the short term.
-We will be at odds with the index and our performance will be volatile against it.
+We will be at odds with the index and our performance volatile against it.
 But over 5 and 10 years we aim to outperform.

-And outperform we did in 2020 by some considerable margin across a wide range of strategies, some of which went up by over 100 per cent.
+And outperform we did in 2020 by some considerable margin across a wide range of funds and trusts, some of which went up by over 100 per cent.
 Many of the long-term themes we were enthusing about became central to behaviours during the pandemic.
 We saw more use of ecommerce, food delivery, online entertainment, online communication for work, school and play.
 All this required more cloud computing power to make it work.
 Many of the companies we had owned for some time such as Netflix, Amazon, Spotify, Zoom and HelloFresh saw significant operational progress and share price growth.
 Allied to this were breakthroughs such as the strides forward taken by Tesla in the manufacturing of electric vehicles and the Covid-19 vaccine success at Moderna.
 It was a year in which many of the businesses we owned saw increased demand brought forward by necessity speeding up, in our thinking, eventual adoption.

 It should not come as a surprise that 2021 was different.
 Several factors combined to change investor sentiment away from growth companies, especially those that had done so well the year before.
 Markets had to contend with multiple unknowns and areas of risk, such as the impact of economies reopening, prolonged supply chain disruption, price inflation, tightness in the labour market and wage inflation, emerging variants of Covid-19, and a regulatory crackdown in China.
 While macro-economic analysis is not our area of expertise, we would highlight some of these factors which have had a pronounced impact on performance.